for the year ended 30 June 2018

-The directors have pleasure in submitting their report, which forms part of the consolidated financial statements for the year ended 30 June 2017.
+The directors have pleasure in submitting their report, which forms part of the consolidated financial statements, for the year ended 30 June 2018.

-The directors are responsible for the preparation and fair presentation of the consolidated financial statements of Hyprop, comprising the consolidated statement of financial position, the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, as well as the notes to the consolidated financial statements, which include a summary of significant accounting policies and other explanatory notes, in accordance with IFRS, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee, and financial pronouncements as issued by the Financial Reporting Standards Council, and the requirements of the Companies Act of South Africa, and the directors' report.
+The directors are responsible for the preparation and fair presentation of the consolidated financial statements of Hyprop, comprising the consolidated statement of financial position, the consolidated statement of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, as well as the notes to the consolidated financial statements, which include a summary of significant accounting policies and other explanatory notes, in accordance with IFRS, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee, and financial pronouncements as issued by the Financial Reporting Standards Council, and the requirements of the Companies Act of South Africa, and the directors' report.

-Hyprop, a leading specialist shopping centre Real Estate Investment Trust (REIT), operates a portfolio of shopping centres in major metropolitan areas across South Africa (SA), sub-Saharan Africa (excluding SA) and South-Eastern Europe.
+Hyprop is a specialist shopping centre REIT and operates a portfolio of shopping centres in South Africa (SA), sub-Saharan Africa (excluding SA) and South-Eastern Europe.

-The core portfolio in South Africa includes super regional centre Canal Walk, large regional centres, Clearwater Mall, The Glen Shopping Centre, Woodlands Boulevard, CapeGate Shopping Centre, Somerset and Rosebank Malls, and regional centre, Hyde Park Corner, and value centre Atterbury Value Mart.
+The portfolio in South Africa includes super regional centre Canal Walk, large regional centres Clearwater, The Glen, Woodlands, CapeGate, Somerset and Rosebank Mall, regional centre, Hyde Park Corner, and value centre Atterbury Value Mart.

-The sub-Saharan African portfolio (excluding SA) includes interests in Accra Mall, West Hills and Achimota Mall (all in Accra, Ghana), Kumasi City Mall in Kumasi, Ghana, Manda Hill Centre in Lusaka, Zambia and Ikeja City Mall in Lagos, Nigeria.
+The sub-Saharan African portfolio (excluding SA) includes interests in Accra Mall, West Hills and Achimota Retail Centre (all in Accra, Ghana), Kumasi City Mall in Kumasi, Ghana, Manda Hill Centre in Lusaka, Zambia and Ikeja City Mall in Lagos, Nigeria.

 Hyprop's strategy is to own dominant, quality shopping centres, where such assets can be acquired, or developed at attractive yields.
 Due to limited acquisition opportunities in South Africa, consideration is given to investments in other markets, where existing assets can be acquired at attractive yields and where attractive development opportunities exist.